- Venice comes alive as the Biennale takes over the city

 It's both raw and historical - unlike any other contemporary art space in the world - with ornaments, carvings and rich details.

-The Prada Foundation has a contract as a patron to rescue the building and bring the original frescoes and rare, fine materials back to life, "without trying to modify it through characterless facelifts", Celant explains.
+has a contract as a patron to rescue the building and bring the original frescoes and rare, fine materials back to life, "without trying to modify it through characterless facelifts", Celant explains.

 Modernity takes over